avneesh10115/zCoder/README.md

 -   Coding problems: Users can browse coding problems, submit solutions.
 -   User profile: Users can view their profile, including their solved problems and submissions.
 -   Discussion Forum: Users can interact with each other and share opinions realtime on the problems.
+-   Threads : Each Thread gets a seperate page where we can post comments and interact with others.

 # Technologies Used